Bernard Giles: Murders

-Krista Jean Melton, 14, was reported missing on November 14, 1973.
-Her fully clothed body was found shot in the head on January 31, 1974.

 Arrest

 On December 10, 1973, Giles lured two underage hitchhikers into his car and drove them to the woodlands outside Titusville, where he attempted to attack them.
 The victims fiercely resisted, which caused Giles to draw his gun to shoot them, but his pistol malfunctioned and misfired, and the girls managed to escape.
-They went to police, where they provided a description of their attacker's appearance, his car, and even his name, which they had glimpsed in a book while riding in his car.
-On the next day, Giles was arrested and his car was examined, during which investigators seized a 22-caliber pistol.
+They went to police and described their attacker and his car, providing even his name, which they had glimpsed in a book while riding in his car.
+The next day, Giles was arrested, his car was examined, and his 22-caliber pistol was seized.
 He was charged with assault and attempted rape.
-Following Giles' arrest, he was investigated as a suspect in the disappearances of more than 11 girls who had been reported missing since August 1973 and the murders of several others, but in January of the following year, most of the missing girls were located, and Giles was no longer suspected.
+Following Giles' arrest, he was investigated as a suspect in the disappearances of more than 11 girls who had been reported missing since August 1973 and the murders of several others, but in January of the following year, most of the missing girls were located, and Giles was no longer suspected in those cases.

 Court

-While sifting through the cases, a forensic ballistic examination confirmed that Gerry had been killed with a revolver belonging to Giles, and he was subsequently charged with her murder.
+A forensic ballistic examination confirmed that Gerry had been killed with the revolver belonging to Giles, and he was subsequently charged with her murder.
 He insisted on his innocence, and in early 1974, his lawyers filed a motion for a forensic medical examination, which was granted.
 In the spring, two independent examinations were conducted, which determined that Giles did not suffer from any mental illnesses or abnormalities.
 He was declared sane, and a trial date was scheduled for April 29, 1974.

-The Brevard County State Attorney's Office said that if convicted, they would seek the death penalty against Giles.
-Unable to withstand the moral pressure, shortly before the opening of the trial, Giles made a plea bargain with the investigators.
-He confessed to the murder of Hamric, and during the trial, pled guilty to the murders of the three remaining girls, as well as a series of non-lethal attacks and attempted murders against others.
+The Brevard County State Attorney's Office said that if Giles was convicted, they would seek the death penalty.
+Because of this, Giles made a plea bargain with prosecutors shortly before the beginning of the trial.
+He confessed to the murder of Hamric; then, during the trial, he pled guilty to the murders of the three remaining girls and to a series of non-lethal attacks and attempted murders.
 Giles admitted that he had been prone to violence from the age of six, often playing games in which he imitated killing the other participant.
-He claimed to have enjoyed pretend-strangling his childhood friend, who played the role of a witch in one of the games, which was confirmed by a number of acquaintances from that period.
-According to his testimony, he began to make his first attempts to attack girls in 1969, after dropping out of school, but was unsuccessful.
-Due to the plea bargain terms, he was spared the death penalty, and on August 13, 1974, was given several terms of life imprisonment.
+He claimed to have enjoyed pretend-strangling his childhood friend, who played the role of a witch in one of the games.
+This was confirmed by a number of acquaintances from that period.
+According to his testimony, he began to make his first attempts to attack girls in 1969 after dropping out of school but was unsuccessful.
+Due to the plea bargain terms, he was spared the death penalty and on August 13, 1974, was given several terms of life imprisonment.